nickjwhite/morpheus/doc/js.md

 ## Building morpheus.js

 The first step is to build a minimal version of the stemlib, which ensures fast loading of morpheus.js.
-Do that with this command (once morpheus has been built):
+Do that with this command, for each language you need available (once morpheus has been built):

 ```
 cd stemlib/Latin